akashsmu/EDA_Agents/README.md

 - **Autonomous Report Generation**: Combines LLM-driven insights with automated visualization reports (via Sweetviz).
 - **Sandboxed Execution**: Ensures that LLM-generated code is executed safely before results are returned to the user.
 - **Human-in-the-Loop (HITL)**: Support for user approval on suggested cleaning plans before execution.
+- **Agent Transparency**: Real-time display of the multi-agent thinking process in the UI using LangGraph streams.
+- **Factory Pattern**: Standardized agent instantiation via a centralized factory to cleanly manage multiple specialized workers.

 ## Outcome & Results